philpetersohn/skilltest/README.md

-That is a skilltest for an application.
+That is a skill test for an application.